Skip to main content

 HMOs

-Houses of Multiple Occupation (HMOs) are properties that are owned privately and are usually rented to students with an offering of a private bedroom and shared communal facilites.
+Houses of Multiple Occupation (HMOs) are properties that are owned privately and are usually rented to students with an offering of a private bedroom and shared communal facilities.
 This type of investment will typically provide a high ROI, particularly if the house is at maximum occupancy.
 HMOs generally come in the form of an older property that has been converted, and most of them have been used for residential purposes previously.

 PBSA or Purpose-Built Student Accommodation is designed, developed and invested in, with student living in mind.
-PBSA is rapidly rising in popularity, with the majority now providing students with their own apartment, in addition to communal spaces like gardens and gymnasiums.
+PBSA is rapidly rising in popularity, with the majority now providing students with their own apartments, in addition to communal spaces like gardens and gymnasiums.

-Purpose-built student accommodation is an attractive option to potential students, with many of them charging a fixed monthly rate which includes all bills including WiFi etc. However, it is important to note that this is typically considered a long-term investment strategy, and not something that will provide you with much room for capital growth should you wish to dispose of it down the line.
+Purpose-built student accommodation is an attractive option to potential students, with many of them charging a fixed monthly rate which includes all bills including WiFi etc. However, it is important to note that this is typically considered a long-term investment strategy and not something that will provide you with much room for capital growth should you wish to dispose of it down the line.
 Due to their size and the planning restrictions on these properties, investors will typically have to purchase with cash, instead of a mortgage, which may be a factor in your decision-making process.

 By entering your details you consent to be contacted by Knight Knox for marketing opportunities.